SPYDER: Derby

 In January 2023, Rafael announced that they had upgraded the Spyder to be able to counter tactical ballistic missiles by performing hardware and software upgrades to the Derby LR missile interceptor.

 Variants

 The inclined, rotatable launcher used by the SPYDER-SR and SPYDER-ER variants.

 The vertical, non-rotatable launcher of the booster-featured SPYDER-MR and SPYDER-LR.
 An inclined SPYDER-SR launcher is also visible in the background.

 SPYDER-SR and SPYDER-ER 360° slant launching missile systems provide quick reaction, lock-on-before-launch (LOBL) and lock-on-after launch (LOAL) capabilities, while extending the range of defense to up to a 40 km radius.

 SPYDER-MR and SPYDER-LR offer medium & long range target interception through vertical launch while pushing the defense envelope up to an 80 km radius.

 Both systems enable a 360° launch within seconds of the target being declared hostile ‒ and provide all-weather, multi-launch, and net-centric capabilities.

 The SPYDER systems have advanced ECCM capabilities and use electro-optical observation payloads as well as wireless data link communication.

+The SPYDER All-in-One (AiO) configuration integrates the radar, command and control, and missile launchers onto a single 8×8 high-mobility vehicle chassis, rather than relying on a distributed battery structure.
+Designed for rapid deployment and independent operation against maneuvering forces or drone swarms, the AiO features "search-on-the-move" capabilities and carries up to eight canisterized Python-5 or I-Derby interceptors.
+In January 2024, the system successfully demonstrated a live-fire interception of a UAV during testing by the Israeli Ministry of Defense.